**Homework 2: Conditionals and Loops**

 You can compute these amounts by first checking quarters, then checking for dimes on the cents remaining, then nickels, and then pennies.
 Use the integer division operations to determine the amounts,

-**Hint for getting the proper output**
+**Hint for producing output**

 A tricky thing to handle is that certain coins might not be included.
 For example, 26 cents has a quarter, a penny, but no dimes and no nickels.
 And yet what you output has to appear on one line.